compare

 - One or more client practices want a combined EHR, scheduling, and billing platform from a single vendor

-- Your clients run clinical workflows — charting, telehealth, patient engagement — and want those connected to billing in the same system
+- Your clients run clinical workflows (charting, telehealth, patient engagement) and want them connected to billing in the same system

-- You manage clients who are already on PracticeSuite and switching them is not worth the disruption
+- You manage clients already on PracticeSuite and switching them is not worth the disruption

-- Your team values a long-tenured support organization; PracticeSuite runs a 200-plus member team with U.S.-based support and a 20-year operating history
+- A long-tenured support organization matters; PracticeSuite runs a 200-plus member U.S.-based team with a 20-year history

-- Modular adoption matters — some clients want billing only today with the option to add EHR later
+- Some clients want billing only today with the option to add EHR later

 Pricing model